ShemmyYo/slot-mashine-python/README.md

 ```

 [Back to top](<#contents>)

 ***

 ## __Features__
 ### __Welcome Screen__
-The user is welcomed to the game wtih game logo and prompted to input their details.
+The user is welcomed to the game with the game logo and prompted to input their details.

 ![Welcome screen image](assets/images/slot-mashine-screen.png)